ralphv/nodetastic/README.md

 ### injectReservedValue(reservedValueName, fn)

-Creates a custom reserved value that you "require" in your handler functions.
+Creates a custom reserved value that you "request" in your handler functions.
 The `fn` will be called whenever the reserved value is required by a handler function.
 The parameters of fn should always start with two variables, `[context](#context)` and `param`.
 The `fn` can depend on other reserved words as long as they don't have a circular dependency.